 We lookup the extnum and LBN values in a new metadata structure.
-This new structure contains information about how many LBNs correspond to each extent and is small compared to the disk capacity (for example, 990 KB for a 36 GB disk).
+This new structure contains information about how many LBNs correspond to each extent and is small compared to the disk capacity (e.g., 990 KB for a 36 GB disk).
 Lookups do not represent significant overhead, as shown in Section 5.3.4.

 Acquiring attribute values.
 To populate this new metadata structure, we added a system call to Shore that takes values for extent sizes during volume initialization and formatting.
-Currently, we determine the ACCESS DELAY BOUNDARIES attribute values out-of-band with the DIXtrac tool [30] and link a system call stub containing the attribute values with Shore.
+Currently, we determine the ACCESS DELAY BOUNDARIES attribute values out-of-band with the DIXtrac tool [29] and link a system call stub containing the attribute values with Shore.
 Conceptually, this is equivalent to a storage interface providing the information directly via a system call.

-The DIXtrac tool supports two automatic approaches to detecting track boundaries: a general approach applicable to any disk interface supporting a READ command, and a specialized approach for SCSI disks.
-The general approach detects each track boundary by measuring response times of differently sized requests and detects the discontinuities illustrated in Figure 3, requiring about 4 hours for a 9 GB disk.
-The SCSI-specific approach uses query operations (e.g., TRANSLATE ADDRESS of the RE-CEIVE DIAGNOSTIC command) and expertise to determine complete mappings in under a minute regardless of disk size.
-A recent study [31] contains a detailed description of both algorithms.
+The DIXtrac tool supports two automatic approaches to detecting track boundaries: a general approach applicable to any disk interface supporting a READ command and a specialized approach for SCSI disks.
+The general approach detects each track boundary by measuring response times of differently sized requests and detects the discontinuities illustrated in Figure 3 and takes about 4 hours for a 9 GB disk (Note, however, that the total runtime is not a function of capacity, but rather the track size).
+The SCSI-specific approach uses query operations (e.g., TRANSLATE ADDRESS of the RECEIVE DIAGNOSTIC command) and expertise to determine compete mappings in under a minute regardless of disk size.
+Both algorithms are detailed elsewhere [30, 33].

 I/O request generation.
-Shore's base implementation issues one I/O system call for each page read, relying on prefetching and buffering inside the underlying OS.
+We also augmented Shore's page I/O policies.
+Curiously, the base implementation issues one I/O system call for each page read, relying on prefetching and buffering inside the underlying OS.
 We modified Shore to issue SCSI commands directly to the device driver to avoid double buffering inside the OS.
 We also implemented a prefetch buffer inside Shore.
 The new prefetch buffer mechanism detects sequential page accesses, and issues extent-sized I/Os.
 Thus, pages trickle from this prefetch buffer into the main buffer pool as they are requested by each page I/O request.
 For writes, a background thread in the base implementation collects dirty pages and arranges them into contiguous extent-sized runs.
-The runs, however, do not match extent boundaries; therefore, we increased the run size and divided each run into extent-sized I/Os aligned on proper extent boundaries.
+However, the runs do not match extent boundaries.
+We increased the run size and divided each run into extent-sized I/Os.

 Our modifications to Shore total less than 800 lines of C++ code, including 120 lines for the prefetch buffer.
-Another 400 lines of code implement direct SCSI access via the Linux /dev/sg interface.
+Another 400 lines of code implement direct SCSI access via the /dev/sg interface.